bajicv/unix_intro/docs/04_shell_syntax.md

     by `+` or `-`
 -   <span style="color:green">Arguments</span> give more information to the command such as the exact location of the input file, or the exact location where the output file should be saved.

-Sometimes options and arguments are referred to as **parameters**.
+Sometimes <span style="color:blue">options</span> and <span style="color:green">arguments</span> are referred to as **parameters**.
 A command can be called with more than one option and more than one argument: but a command doesn't always require an argument or an option.

 So by typing: <span style="color:red">ls</span> <span style="color:blue">-l</span> <span style="color:green">/</span>